 Fr.
 Mark-Mary, CFR joins Fr.
 Josh to talk all about prayer.
 They answer questions about hearing God’s voice in prayer, developing a close relationship with God, silent vs. vocal prayer, and praying for the conversion of loved ones.
 Fr.
 Mark-Mary also shares about his new book, Habits for Holiness.

-For our loved ones far from Christ, prayer united with sacrifice can a be more powerful than our own words of persuasion.
+For our loved ones far from Christ, prayer united with sacrifice can be more powerful than our own words of persuasion.

 Hearing God’s Voice